raspberrypilearning/getting-started-scratch/en/step_7.md

 ## Looks

-Add code to your sprites to change the way they look.
+Add code to your sprites to change the way that they look.

 --- task ---